Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 In recent years there has also been an increase in the availability of "public resolvers" [@!RFC8499] which users may prefer to use instead of the default network resolver either because they offer a specific feature (e.g., good reachability or encrypted transport) or because the network resolver lacks a specific feature (e.g., strong privacy policy or unfiltered responses).
-These open resolvers have tended to be at the forefront of adoption of privacy related enhancements but it is anticipated that operators of other resolver services will follow.
+These open resolvers have tended to be at the forefront of adoption of privacy-related enhancements but it is anticipated that operators of other resolver services will follow.

 Whilst protocols that encrypt DNS messages on the wire provide protection against certain attacks, the resolver operator still has (in principle) full